2022–23 West Bromwich Albion F.C. season: Matches

 On 23 June, the league fixtures were announced.

 FA Cup

 The club entered the competition in the third round and were drawn away to Chesterfield.
 In the fourth round a trip to Bristol City was confirmed.

 EFL Cup

 WBA were drawn at home to Sheffield United in the first round.

+End of season awards

+The winners of the 2022/23 end of season West Bromwich Albion awards were announced on 5 May 2023.